 I am an Associate Professor and Director of Graduate Studies in English at Idaho State University.
-My research and teaching focus on twentieth-century literature and culture, with emphases in modernism, the history and theory of the novel, genre fiction, popular print culture, and comics studies.
+My research and teaching focus on twentieth-century literature and culture, with emphases in modernism, theories of the novel, genre fiction, popular print culture, and comics studies.
 Generally, I am interested in the connections between experimental and popular literary forms, and in how authors combine the two to achieve particular effects.

 I’ve recently begun work on two new projects.
-The first, on modernism and the novel series, is tentatively titled Time and Again: Modernism and the Form of the Series.
-This book aims to show how and why novel series have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with serial forms allowed authors to manipulate their readers’ experiences of narrative time, characterization, and plot.
-In this project, I make the case for the novel series, too often dismissed as a purely commercial endeavor, as uniquely suited to developing the experimental imperatives of modernism within a media ecology saturated with serial forms.
+The first, on modernism and seriality, is tentatively titled Time and Again: Modernism and the Form of the Series.
+This book aims to show how and why serial forms have played an underappreciated yet pivotal role in shaping modernist aesthetics, and how experimentation with such forms of seriality allowed writers, cartoonists, and filmmakers to manipulate their audiences’ experience of narrative time, characterization, and plot.
+In this project, I make the case for the serial work of art, too often dismissed as a purely commercial endeavor, as uniquely suited to developing the experimental imperatives of modernism within a media ecology saturated with serial forms.

-My second book in progress is tentatively titled The New Old Style: Anachronism in Contemporary Comics.
+My second book in progress is tentatively titled The New Old Style: Anachronism in Contemporary Comics (under advance contract with the University of Nebraska Press, “Encapsulations: Critical Comics Studies” series).
 In this project, I ask why contemporary cartoonists adopt the visual registers of the early twentieth century, producing work meant to appear much older than it actually is.
-This practice, which I term the “anachronistic aesthetic,” represents a significant form of experimentation in the comics medium by demonstrating the potential for critique inherent in the art object deliberately out of sync with its historical moment.
+This practice, which I term the “anachronistic aesthetic,” represents a significant form of experimentation in the comics medium by demonstrating the potential for critique inherent in the art object deliberately out of sync with the moment of its production.

 I received my PhD in English at the University of Washington, and earned a BA in English at Vanderbilt University.
 Before coming to Idaho State, I taught for five years in the College Writing Program at Harvard University, and I still serve as a faculty member of the Harvard Summer School.
 In Spring 2022, I was in residence in Poland as the Fulbright Distinguished Chair in Humanities and Social Sciences at the American Studies Center, University of Warsaw.